 He led me to his home and he took me.
 I will never forget that day or any other that I spent with him.
 He made my body sing.
 He made me howl when he bent me over; he made me whimper when he sat me on his belly.
 And when he took me standing up, it was as if there was a frog inside me, puffing out its throat, blowing, blowing and blowing until whoosh – all the warm air escaped through my limbs.”
 (85)

 Reversing the conventional African paradigm of the “sugar daddy” who enjoys de facto polygyny in an “outside marriage”, the naïve, unsophisticated Iya Tope becomes a “sugar mommy” with her own polyandrous “outside marriage”.
-Her amatory relationship ends only when the senior wife admonishes her for taking risks which threaten the household: “I will not let you threaten this home with your excess.
+Her amatory relationship ends only when the senior wife admonishes her for taking risks that threaten the household: “I will not let you threaten this home with your excess.
 You have allowed the concubine to become the husband.
 I have not known anyone to enjoy the penis the way you do!”
 (86).
 Iya Tope is also overcome with remorse since her sex addiction has led her to neglecting her children who have “bought [her] the easy life [she] lived” (87).
 Neither Iya Segi, the only character aware of these carnal trysts, nor the third person narrative voice in the novel, appear morally affronted by Iya Tope’s sex addiction.
 It is simply a facet of her personality as her stunted intellect is.
-It is condemned as a problem by Iya Segi only when Iya Tope’s absent mindedness and neglect to cover her trail threaten to expose her adultery and threatens the stability of the household..
+It is condemned as a problem by Iya Segi only when Iya Tope’s absent mindedness and neglect to cover her trail threaten to expose her adultery and threatens the stability of the polygynous household that is Iya Segi’s main concern.